OpenFACADES: An Open Framework for Architectural Caption and Attribute Data Enrichment via Street View Imagery: Introduction

 Despite advancements in SVI-based methods for inferring building attributes, various challenges limit scalability and adaptability: (1) existing datasets struggle with uncertainty due to limited angular coverage in perspective views or distortions in panoramic images, hindering comprehensive observations; (2) reliance on proprietary data restricts accessibility, transparency, and adaptability, with ambiguous licensing further limiting research utility and inclusivity~\citep{helbich_use_2024}; (3) while some efforts align visual data with geolocation, annotations often focus on isolated attributes, requiring separate models.
-Multi-task learning has been explored~\citep{chen_deep_2022}, but class diversity and scalability remain constrained.
-Rigid annotation schemes further prevent adaptation to emergent characteristics like mixed-use functions or hybrid materials, limiting the ability to capture architectural complexity for more inclusive and interpretable analyses.
-As a consequence of these challenges, the volume of building datasets derived from SVI that offer a holistic view of structures, fully rely on open datasets, and support comprehensive architectural insights remains quite limited.
+Multi-task learning has been explored~\citep{chen_deep_2022}, but class diversity remain constrained, limiting the ability to capture architectural complexity for more inclusive and interpretable analyses.
+Consequently, SVI-based building datasets offering holistic structural perspectives, fully open data, and comprehensive architectural insights remain scarce.

-Vision-language models (VLMs) --- which integrate advanced computer vision (CV) and natural language processing --- have demonstrated the ability to interpret complex visual relationships, reason about scenes, and generate coherent, semantically rich descriptions~\citep{li_vision-language_2024}.
-In the remote sensing domain, vision-language tasks have demonstrated promise for multi-scale feature understanding, multi-task learning, and applications such as visual question answering, image captioning, and semantic segmentation~\citep{zia2022transforming, hu2023rsgpt, dong_changeclip_2024, wang_earthvqanet_2024}.
+Vision-language models (VLMs), uniting computer vision (CV) and natural language processing, have demonstrated the ability to interpret complex visual relationships, reason about scenes, and generate semantically rich descriptions~\citep{li_vision-language_2024}.
+In the remote sensing domain, vision-language tasks have demonstrated promise for multi-scale feature understanding, multi-task learning, and applications such as visual question answering, image captioning, and semantic segmentation~\citep{zia2022transforming, hu2025rsgpt, dong_changeclip_2024, wang_earthvqanet_2024}.
 More recently, multimodal large language models (MLLMs) have advanced these capabilities by integrating deep contextual and semantic representations learned from massive, multimodal datasets, thereby enabling more nuanced and precise interpretations of visual data.
 This versatility highlights their potential to serve as foundational instruments in SVI-based building research, by enhancing the characterization of building properties, streamlining multi-task learning, and transcending predefined label sets in the analysis of facade features.